sushil-up/Next-Auth/README.md

 ```

 ## Scope of the Project
-To verify the user's identity and grant access to pages linked with user authentication.
+The objective of this project is to verify user identity and provide access to pages that require user authentication.